pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `10000`
 - When the number of query rows (including the intermediate results based on statistics) is larger than this value, it is an `expensive` operation and outputs log with the `[EXPENSIVE_QUERY]` prefix.

-### `query-log-max-len`

-- The maximum length of SQL output.
-- Default value: `4096`
-- When the length of the statement is longer than `query-log-max-len`, the statement is truncated to output.

 ## log.file

 Configuration items related to log files.